About Summer Rain

 About the video

-You can also visit https://instagram.com/summerrainband/ for more information on Summer Rain.
+You can also visit www.musicsummerrain.com for more info.